Understanding Spectral Graph Neural Network: Spectral graph convolution

 Accordingly,

 where $\theta_{k}$ is a vector of Chebyshev coefficients, which is trainable parameter.

 Furthermore, Equation \refeq{eqchebnet} can be deduced as following

 After using Chebyshev polynomial instead of the convolution kernel of the spectral domain, ChebNet does not need the Laplace matrix is to be eigen-decomposed.
-The most time-consuming steps are omitted \cite{10.5555/3157382.3157527}. \textbf{Comparison between Spectral CNN and ChebNet}
+The most time-consuming steps are omitted \cite{10.5555/3157382.3157527}.